 Today we had planned to catch the one and only bus in to Bordeaux city for a look around.
-The morning bought reasonable weather and so I decided to do a few bits of hand washing including both of our micro-fibre bath towels, hanging them over both the reclining chairs, brought out specially for the occasion.
+The morning bought reasonable weather and so we decided to do a few bits of hand washing including both of our micro-fibre bath towels, hanging them over both the reclining chairs, brought out specially for the occasion.

 However about mid-day, about an hour before we were due to make our way to the bus stop the heavens opened.
 According to the on-line, computer-generated weather forecast from the BBC, it was only supposed to be showers between 14:00 and 18:00, but this was not a shower, and it wasn't 14:00.
 It was one long, steady downpour of heavy rain.
 Fortunately we'd managed to gather up the washing and put it in the two washing up bowls which were then placed in the rear garage.